lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline6.md

 ### Customized ZenML Pipeline

-Airflow was designed for workflow instead of data flow, therefore it doesn't support transfering data of different formats across tasks.
-ZenML is a new tool published in 2020, it can smooth out your airflow user experience with easier setup and flexible data transfering.
+Airflow is designed for workflow management rather than data flow, so it doesn't support transferring data between tasks.
+ZenML, introduced in 2020, enhances the Airflow experience with easier setup and more flexible data transfer capabilities.

 #### ZenML Setup
 Open your terminal, and follow these steps for the first time setup:

 1. `pip install zenml`